 To Report Injured, Dead or Entangled Marine Mammals and Sea Turtles in the Northeast US (Maine-Virginia), call NOAA’s hotline: 1-866- 755-6622.
 Other regions click here for hotline information.
 NOTE: sightings may always be reported to the US Coast Guard via VHF Ch.
 16

-Whales and sea turtles that become entangled in fishing gear are at risk of severe injury and even death if they are unable to remove the gear.
+Whales and sea turtles that become entangled in fishing gear are at risk of severe injury and even death if they are unable to free themselves.
 There are permitted teams of researchers to carry out the highly dangerous task of attempted to free an animal from entanglement.
 NOTE: You should NEVER attempt to remove any gear yourself due to risk of injury to both human and whale/sea turtle.
 Entangled whales are known to thrash violently when they are in distress.

 (image: minke whale entanglement netting around the mouth)

 Being able to account for any dead animals will help make sure their population estimates are as accurate as possible.
 For endangered species, every individual matters!
 Depending on the condition, researchers may also want to do a necropsy (animal autopsy) to determine the cause of death and collect other samples.
-If you see a dead animal, make sure you tell someone.
+If you see a dead animal, make sure you report the sighting.

 Note: whales tend to float belly up when dead due to a build up of gases in their stomachs.